green-coding-solutions/documentation/content/en/docs/measuring/configuration.md

 Some metric providers have unique configuration params:

-- PsuEnergyXgboostSystemProvider
+- PsuEnergyAcXgboostSystemProvider
   + Please look at the always current documentation here to understand what values to plug in here: [XGBoost SPECPower Model documentation](https://github.com/green-coding-berlin/spec-power-model)

 Also note that some providers are deactivated by default, because they either need a additional configuration parameters, extra hardware or a specially configured system.

 Once you have set them up you can uncomment the line.
-In this example for instance the line `psu.energy.xgboost.system.provider.PsuEnergyXgboostSystemProvider` and all the lines directly below it.
+In this example for instance the line `psu.energy.ac.xgboost.system.provider.PsuEnergyAcXgboostSystemProvider` and all the lines directly below it.

 ### admin